dmitriilezine/AzureSecureAdministration/DeploymentOutline.md

 ##
 > **Azure Privileged Access Workstation (Azure PAW)**
 - > All of the below deployments have been done from the Azure PAW that was introduced in the [Solution Overview](SolutionOverview.md).
 - > Azure PAW should be used for prodcution, pre-prod and test deployments that lead to production implementation.
-Azure PAW should be used to manage ADDS and Tier 0 applications.
+Azure PAW should be used to manage Azure Control Plane, ADDS and Tier 0 applications.
-- > Standard device can be used for proof of concept and development.
+- > Standard prodcutivity device can be used for proof of concept deployments.
+  > Standard productivity/dev device can be used for development/refactoring of the ARM templates, DSC and PowerShell code
 ##
 :mega: All deployments have been tested for deployment with Subscription Contributor RBAC.
 Lower level RBAC was not used for any of the deployments.
 Lower level RBAC would require RBAC specific testing.